 Skip to Content

-AI on Trial: How AI is transforming how legal work is done
+AI on Trial: How AI is transforming the way legal work is done

 "What AI did is it gave me a perspective that I never had before," said Melissa Corona, who is using AI in a current legal case.

 Corona is currently in the middle of a family law case.
-It's intricate — involving international laws.
-She has a lawyer in Palm Desert – but Corona is saving her attorney time for more complicated issues – and in the meantime -- using AI to handle the more minor tasks – like writing briefs.
+It's intricate and involves international laws.
+She has hired the services of a lawyer in Palm Desert, but Corona is saving her attorney time for more complicated issues and in the meantime, using AI to handle the more minor tasks, like writing briefs.

-And she’s actually won -- on those motions.
-It’s saved her thousands of dollars so far.
+And she’s actually won on those motions.
+She estimates that it’s saved her thousands of dollars so far.

-In a world in which law firms can charge up to $4,000 per hour, every second matters.
+In a world in which law firms can charge up to $4,000 per hour, according to a Reuters report, every second matters.
 As AI becomes normalized, more people are using it to help in their legal cases.
 Some are even using AI to replace lawyers entirely.

 "AI can be an excellent tool, and that's what it is.
-It's a tool, and it's only as good as the person using it," said Andrew Montez, an attorney at Roemer & Harnik LLP.
+It's a tool, and it's only as good as the person using it," said Andrew Montez, an attorney at Roemer & Harnik LLP, a law firm based in Indian Wells.

-Montez is based in Indian Wells – and he says — he has seen more people in the past year using AI to self-represent.
+Montez says he has seen more people in the past year using AI to self-represent, often referred to as pro-pers or pro se litigants.

 "Absolutely, in my practice, we see pro PERS, those without attorneys, using AI constantly.
 It's easily recognizable, because you get excellent work product that isn't always correct," Montez said.